Skip to Content

 Getting Started

-If you are ready, you can get started, alternatively, if you would like to talk to us about your child’s therapy needs, please call 1300 179 131 to speak to a member of our Enquiries team.
+If you’re ready to get your child’s therapy started, submit an online enquiry alternatively, if you would like to talk to us about your child’s therapy needs, please call Tel:1300179131 to speak to a member of our Enquiries team.

 Sign up to our newsletter